 - If the ground pin terminal is missing or broken on an electrical cord, the cord or plug needs to be replaced.
 If the ground pin has been broken off, the electrical load will still work, however there is no longer protection from a possible short or fault.
-With the ground pin missing, the plug could also be connected backwards with the 120 V and neutral reversed causing possible damage to the electrical load.
+With the ground pin missing, the plug could also be connected backwards with the line and neutral reversed causing possible damage to the electrical load.

 - Whenever a person works on anything electrical, they must turn off power and make sure it stays off.
 A person doesn’t want to turn off power to work on something, and have someone else turn it back on.
 Electricians are supposed to use a lockout/tagout system when working on a circuit.
 Lockout/tagout means the circuit breaker is locked in the “off” position along with a tag that indicates who has locked the circuit.